TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         set basic settings and variables for the website.
 "Constants" can be seen as variables that reference content defined in the backend GUI.
-        The "Setup" uses these "Constants" to put the variables they are needed, to define behaviour of the frontend (and sometimes also backend).
+        The "Setup" uses these "Constants" to put the variables where they are needed, to define behaviour of the frontend (and sometimes also backend).

     ..  _content-blocks: